conr2286/PocketFT8Xcvr/Journal.md

 5V supply where more current is available?
 * What is the purpose of Charles' complex RC network between Si4735 and Teensy?
 The Skyworks application notes suggest a simple approach.
+* Is a notch needed in the output filter to reject the second harmonic?
+* Without T1 in Charles' original design, should the input imput impedance of the low-pass filter be designed for 50 ohms?

 # Log
 1. HX8537D molex connector wired to connect IM2 to +3OUT, avoiding the
 need to solder the on-board jumper.
+2. Paranoia:  A goal of the bypass caps near the active devices/modules is to localize the anticipated ground currents rather than disperse them throughout the ground plane where they might become troublesome.